stbdang/CarND-T1-P1/writeup_DanielKim.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
+My pipeline consists of 6 steps.
 - Get 2 images (Grayscale and blue image)
 - Gaussian filter
 - Canny edge